Cameron seeks arms deals, says supports Arab Spring

 Cameron said supported calls for greater democracy in the Middle East and that the British government was engaging Gulf states - some of which are trying to stifle political unrest - on their human rights record.

-But discussions would show “respect and friendship,” he said, recognizing that governments have bridled at foreign criticism.
+But discussions would show “respect and friendship,” he said, recognising that governments have bridled at foreign criticism.

 Cameron arrived in the United Arab Emirates on Monday and will visit Saudi Arabia on Tuesday before travelling to another destination in the Middle East.